JinrenMile/SI507_FinalProject/README.md

 Level 3: Are you looking for a movie before 2000? <br>
 This question is just for some consideration of personal preference.
 Some users may prefer some old movies, but others may enjoy the updated ones.
 To conduct this step, I will use the attribute **“year”** from the final data.
 Movies released before 2000 will go to the answer “yes”, and those after 2000 will go to the answer “no”.

+**STEP 2:** “Which movie you want more information?” <br>
+After STEP 1, there will be a list of movies with assigned number, and users can type the number of the movie they are interested in for further step.
+They can also type “exit” to exit the system. <br>

+**STEP 3:** “Do you want to see the rating of the movie?” <br>
+If users type “yes”, it will show both rating and vote count of the movie they chose in STEP 2.
+They can also type “no” to exit the system. <br>

+**STEP 4:** “Do you want to see the link for more details?” <br>
+If users type “yes”, it will show the link and web of the movie they chose in STEP 2.
+They can also type “no” to exit the system. <br>